Ghirensics/ghiro/docs/src/usage/appliance.rst

 dubbed `ghiro-appliance`_ on Github.

-Ghiro appliance builder is a `packer.io`_ script to automagically create a Ghiro appliance ready to be used, based on Ubuntu.
+Ghiro appliance builder is a `packer.io`_ script to automagically create a Ghiro appliance ready to be used, based on Ubuntu Linux.

-Using this script you should be able to create your onw Ghiro appliance updated to Ghiro's developed branch.
-You can easily customize the appliance building script to have your own customized appliance.
+Using this script you should be able to create your onw Ghiro appliance updated to latest Ghiro's development branch.
+You can easily customize the appliance building script to create your own customized appliance.

 .. _`packer.io`: http://packer.io
 .. _`ghiro-appliance`: https://github.com/ghirensics/ghiro-appliance